FAll 2021 Registration

 Registering for English and Comparative Literature Courses

 Please note that the English and Comparative Literature departments offer a 2-credit option for all of their courses.
-This option is only available to students enrolled in Ph.D. programs; MALS students should choose the 4-credit option when registering for English courses.
+This option is only available to students enrolled in Ph.D. programs; MALS students should choose the 4-credit option when registering for these courses.
 When registering for variable credit courses, the registration will be processed automatically for the lowest credit value available.
 You may change this credit value by clicking on the credit number in the registration screen.

 Federal Aid Information